 Negligence – proving liability

-In order to qualify to bring a TAC common law claim, the claimant must firstly have undergone an “impairment assessment” and secondly, have a “serious injury”.
+To qualify for a TAC common law claim, the claimant must first have an “impairment assessment”.
+Second, they must have a “serious injury”.

-There are two ways for a claimant to reach the “serious injury” threshold.
-A claimant is deemed to have a “serious injury” if he or she is determined to have an impairment rating of 30% or more.
-Alternatively, a claimant has a “serious injury” if he or she satisfies one of four narrative definitions of “serious injury” as contained in Section 93(17) of the Transport Accident Act 1986.
+There are two ways to reach the “serious injury” threshold.
+A claimant is deemed to have a “serious injury” if he or she has an impairment of 30% or more.
+Alternatively, a claimant has a “serious injury” if he or she satisfies one of four narrative definitions of “serious injury”.
+The definitions are found in Section 93(17) of the Transport Accident Act 1986.

-In a common law damages claim, the plaintiff can recover two types of damage, namely:
+In a common law claim, the plaintiff can recover two types of damages:

 - Pain and suffering damages; and

 As the name suggests, these damages are awarded for pain, suffering and loss of enjoyment of life.
 Such damages are compensation for the claimant’s injuries.
 The maximum amount that can be awarded for pain and suffering in a common law claim is currently $639,200.00.
 There is also a minimum threshold.
 The threshold is currently $63,880.00.
 If a plaintiff is awarded less than this, for example $30,000.00, then the plaintiff receives no pain and suffering damages.
 Having acted for thousands of TAC claimants this threshold has never posed a problem for our clients.